Become a Highly Effective Time Manager

 The most effective time managers are those with long term perspective.
-This is unlike many people who are working hard every day, working excessive hours, not knowing what they really want to achieve, other than a vague notion to do well.
+This is unlike many people who are working hard every day.
+Or working excessive hours.
+Or do not know what they really want to achieve, other than a vague notion to do well.

 Dave Allen, the Time Management guru, talks of the various levels of long term perspective.
-The chart below gives you an idea of those levels and the challenge that effective time management becomes when you understand that long term perspective is way beyond just delivering the day-to-day.
+The chart below gives you an idea of those levels and the challenge that effective time management becomes- see here for more.
+Especially when you understand that long term perspective is way beyond just delivering the day-to-day.
 These levels encourage us to consider our goals beyond a year and ultimately for life.

 Habit #2: A Daily Plan

-There are 4 groups of time managers, as far as the daily plan is concerned; 1.
-Those that create a plan each day, or the night before, and stick to it, 2.
-Those that create a daily plan & mostly ignore it, 3.
-Those that convince themselves that they have a daily plan but it is more of a continuous list of tasks, and 4.
-Those that do not write a daily plan.
+There are 4 groups of time managers, as far as the daily plan is concerned.
+Those that; 1. create a plan each day, or the night before, and stick to it, 2. create a daily plan & mostly ignore it, 3. convince themselves that they have a daily plan but it is more of a continuous list of tasks, and 4. do not write a daily plan.

-The most effective time managers are those that write a plan their night before, having made conscious choices about how they will spend their time at work the following day.
-Their plan works towards their long term perspectives and is flexible enough to allow changes through the day without throwing them too far off course.
+The most effective time managers are those that write a plan the night before.
+Those that make conscious choices about how they will spend their time at work the following day.
+Their plan works towards their long term perspectives.
+And it is also flexible enough to allow changes through the day.
+And that is without throwing them too far off course.
 The other 3 groups are not working towards their long term perspectives because they have not made conscious choices about what they will do that day.